ycpcs/cs320-spring2017/syllabus.md

 Your overall grade for the course will be determined as follows:

--   Individual assignments: 15% **(&dagger;)**
+-   Individual project, labs, and assignments: 25% **(&dagger;)**
 -   Contributions to team project: 50% **(\*)**
--   Midterm exams: 30%
+-   Midterm exam: 20%
 -   Attendance and participation: 5%

-**(&dagger;)** You must make a good faith effort to complete all of the assignments in order to pass the course.
-Failure to complete all assignments is grounds for receiving a reduced or failing grade for the course.
+**(&dagger;)** You must make a good faith effort to complete all of the labs assignments in order to pass the course.
+Failure to complete all labs and assignments is grounds for receiving a reduced or failing grade for the course.

 **(\*)** You must make a substantial *technical* contribution to your team software project.
 Although the non-technical contributions you make to your project, such as planning, communication, and organization, are important, you must also make a substantial contribution to the design and implementation of the software.
 I reserve the right to assign a failing grade for the course to any student who does not do this.